-We’ve all seen it, on warm summer days if the cat is allowed outside he runs over to the first patch of mud he can find and has a good old rub around in it.
+We’ve all seen it, on warm summer days if the cat goes outside he runs over to the first patch of mud he can find and has a good old roll.
 This is not a behaviour exclusive to cats, many other mammals also enjoy rolling in the dirt, but why?

 - This behaviour is known as dust bathing.
 I can guess that to a cat it actually feels quite nice, a bit like a massage.
 Releasing tension in the skin, rubbing itchy spots, and stretching the body in various positions.
 It could also help to remove loose hairs from your cat’s coat.

 - Dirt has a cooling effect on your cat, so it feels nice in to do on a hot day.

 - Some say that it helps to remove parasites such as fleas, I’m not entirely sure if that is true.
 It could be.

 - Scent marking may play a roll in dust bathing.
 As the cat rolls, he marks the area with scent glands which are located on their paw pads, cheeks and the top of their head.

 - Others speculate that it’s to get rid of the smell of the indoors.
 It would be interesting to know if stray and feral cats also roll in the dirt.
 I suspect they do, which would blow that theory.

 I believe the main reason they roll in the dirt is that it feels good, and they can do it.
 A bonus is that it annoys us when they traipse dirt back into the house and leave a gritty little patch on the sofa or in the bed!
 This may be slightly annoying, but cats seem to derive so much pleasure from rolling in the dirt that it’s a small price for us to play.
 Besides, we should be grateful, dogs like to roll in much worse things than dirt.
 I have never attempted to stop this behaviour in my cats.